 SFX: Whack, whack, whack!

-Rick Dias: “No presents for children who fight!
+Rick Dias: “No presents for fighting children!
 Goodbye~!”

 GM2: “Ugh, Santa left because of you, Zeta-kun!”

 Hyaku Shiki: “We lost out on getting presents!!”